-The display of the display informs you about the following training values:
+The display informs you about the following training values:

-INCLINE Incline
+INCLINE Incline SPEED in km/h

-DISTANCE Training distance in km alternating with STEP which is the number of steps.
+DISTANCE Training distance in km

-SPEED Speed in km/h

-TIME Training Time

-CALORIES Energy consumption in kcal
+TIME Training Time (alternating with Energy consumption in kcals.
+CALORIES Energy consumption in kcal (alternating with the Training Time)

-PULSE -when using the hand sensors: pulse display
+PULSE - when using the hand sensors: pulse display

--when using a chest belt transmitter

-(available as an additional accessory): heart rate display
+- when using an optionally available chest belt transmitter: heart rate display

-\Note on calorie measurement

 The calculation of the energy consumption is done by means of a general formula.
-It is not possible to determine an exact individual energy consumption this requires a significant amount of personal data.
+It is not possible to determine an exact individual energy consumption as this requires a significant amount of personal data.
 The displayed energy consumption is therefore an approximate one and not an exact value.